daidodo/format-imports-vscode/README.md

 JS/TS Import/Export Sorter can put imports into different groups separated by empty lines (configurable), based on the rules defined in `groupRules`.

-Each grouping rule applies to either:

-- Script imports, e.g. `import 'some/scripts'`, or
-- Named (non-script) imports, e.g. `import React, { FC } from 'react'`.

 A grouping rule defines:

-- Type of imports to apply: Script or named imports.
+- Types of imports to apply.
 - Path pattern to match.
 - How to sort imports, by paths or first names, inside the group.
 - [Sorting Rules](https://github.com/daidodo/tsimportsorter/wiki/Sorting-Rules) for paths and names within the group.
-- Sub-groups to further adjust the order of imports.
+- Sub-groups to further adjust the order.

 _Notes:_